microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-aks-with-acr-build-git-using-jenkins.md

 This document shows how to deploy this todo app java project to Kubernetes cluster using Jenkins.
 Instead of installing Docker on the build agent, you can use **Azure ACR Plugin** to build your Docker image in Azure Container Registry with your Github repo url.

-On the Jenkins machine, it uses **Azure ACR PLugin** to queue an Azure Container Registry Quick build to build a todo-app-java-on-azure docker image, then apply the docker image to an Azure Kubernetes Service cluster with **Azure Kubernetes CD Plugin**.
+On the Jenkins machine, it uses **Azure ACR PLugin** to queue an Azure Container Registry Quick build to build a todo-app-java-on-azure docker image, then apply the docker image to an Azure Kubernetes Service cluster with **Azure Container Agents Plugin**.

 > This deployment instruction will include Maven package in the Dockerfile.
 If you want to do the Maven package on your Jenkins Server instead during the docker build, please go to [Build Docker image from local directory in Azure Container Registry then deploy to Azure Kubernetes Service using Jenkins](./deploy-to-aks-with-acr-build-local-using-jenkins.md).